CosmoStat/Tutorials/presentation_tips.md

 ❌A plot is not a photo or an icon.
 It's not there to make your slides nicer, it's a visualisation of your results.

 Positive
-: Make them large enough to actually be seen.
+: Make the plot large enough to actually be seen in all its parts.
+Complex plots require time for them to be explained.
+If you don't have the time, remove the plot.

 ![alt-text-here](assets/space.jpg)